 The air circulation blower will continue to run until the time off setting selected on the electronic fan timer control times out.
-The Honeywell ST9103 has an adjustable fan off time of 60, 90, 120 and 150 seconds that is set by selecting a dipswitch combination on the control board.
 Similarly the United Technologies 1158-120 has an adjustable fan off time of 2, 3, 4 or 6 minutes The fan timer control adjustments may be altered if the air at the room registers is uncomfortably high upon blower start up or shutdown.

 The necessary adjustments to the fan control settings should be determined by measuring the temperature of the air in the supply air take-off, or within the first few inches of the supply air trunk.
 The side mid point of the transition is usually ideal, providing that the thermometer probe is beyond the "line of sight" wherein false readings from radiant heat could be observed.
-The system temperature rise, the difference in temperature between the supply air and return air, will typically range between 65°F and 70°F.
+The system temperature rise, the difference in temperature between the supply air and return air, should be within the indicated range on the appliance rating plate.

 To check the operation of the limit switch, shut off power to the furnace.
 Temporarily remove the neutral wire from the direct drive blower motor.
 Restore the electrical power to the furnace and set the thermostat above room temperature.
 After three or four minutes of burner operation, the limit control should turn the burner off.
 When the limit function test is complete, shut off electrical power to the furnace, replace the neutral wire to the blower fan motor, and then restore power.
 The blower fan will start up immediately.
 Once the temperature has dropped and the limit control has reset, the fan will operate until the fan off time is achieved.
 The oil burner will then resume operation and continue until the thermostat is satisfied.
-Restore the thermostat setting to a comfortable temperature
+Restore the thermostat setting to a comfortable temperature.